-The Company's effective tax rate for the three months ended March 31, 2020 and 2019 was (68%) and 77%, respectively.
-For the three months ended March 31, 2020, the Company's overall effective tax rate was impacted by non-deductible items associated with operations and deducting foreign taxes rather than crediting them for United States tax purposes.
-The effective tax rate was also impacted by a change in current year expectations caused by lower crude oil prices from the collapse in crude oil demand due in part to the world-wide economic impact of the COVID-19 pandemic as well as the failure of OPEC and Russia to agree on reductions in production in order to avoid excessive oversupply of crude oil.
-Primarily as a result of lower crude oil prices, the Company decreased its estimate for future taxable income, and the deferred income tax expense for the three months ended March 31, 2020 included a
+The Company's effective tax rate for the six months ended June 30, 2020 and 2019, excluding the impact of discrete items, was (56%) and 79%, respectively.
+For the three and six months ended June 30, 2020, the Company's overall effective tax rate was impacted by non-deductible items associated with operations, the impact of deducting foreign taxes rather than crediting them, and a change in valuation allowance.
+The effective tax rate continued to be impacted by a change in current year expectations caused by lower crude oil prices.
+This impact was a result of the collapse in crude oil demand due in part to the world-wide economic impact of the COVID-19 pandemic.
+Primarily as a result of lower crude oil prices, the Company decreased its estimate for future taxable income.
+The total change in valuation allowances for the three and six months ended June 30, 2020 was \$(4.1) million and \$42.8 million, respectively.